cloudops/cloudmc-standard-kb/en/vmware-compute-service/vmware-virtual-applications.md

 ---

 A virtual application is a container of virtual machines which provide the infrastructure for a cloud-native application.
-This article discusses the concept of virtual applications and how they are managed in CloudMC.
+This article discusses the concept of virtual applications and how they are managed in CloudOps.

 Virtual applications are listed under the **Virtual Applications** section of the selected VMware environment.